RickStrahl/Westwind.RazorHosting/Readme.md

 > #### Note
 > The RazorHosting engine provides core templating functionality of the Razor sytnax engine.
 This means that all C# language features and all of Razor's basic expression and logic parsing features work.
 >
 > It **does not** provide full parity with either the MVC or WebPages implementation, since both of these engines are closely tied to ASP.NET semantics.
-Things like HTML and URL Helpers, Sections, Partials and Layout pages are not natively supported.
-Partials, Helpers and Layout pages are supported only in the Folder Host implementation.
+Things like HTML and URL Helpers, Sections, Partials and Layout pages are not natively supported by Razor. **Partials, Helpers and Layout pages are supported only in the Folder Host implementation**.
 >
 > RazorHosting only supports C# - there's no support for Visual Basic.